julian-molina/Documentation/_data/trading_engine.md

 episode_base_asset: "The episode base asset node keeps track of the evolution of variables related to the base asset throughout the episode."

-balance: ""
+balance: "Balance is the running balance, that is, the amount of the asset that exists at any point in time."

-begin_balance: ""
+begin_balance: "Begin balance is the balance at the datetime of the begin property of the parent node or concept."

-end_balance: ""
+end_balance: "End balance is the balance at the datetime of the end property of the parent node or concept."

-hits: "Hits counts the number of positions that closed with a positive profit loss (P&L), in the context of the parent node."
+hits: "Hits counts the number of positions that closed with a positive profit loss, in the context of the parent node."

-fails: "Fails counts the number of positions that closed with a negative profit loss (P&L), in the context of the parent node."
+fails: "Fails counts the number of positions that closed with a negative profit loss, in the context of the parent node."

-hit_ratio: "Hit ratio is the percentage of positions that closed with a positive profit loss (P&L), in the context of the parent node."
+hit_ratio: "Hit ratio is the percentage of positions that closed with a positive profit loss, in the context of the parent node."

-profit_loss: ""
+profit_loss: "Profit loss is the difference between the balance at the end and the balance at the beginning of a certain period, given by the context."

-roi: ""
+roi: "ROI is a ratio that compares the profit loss with the cost of the investment, expressed as a percentage."

-annualized_rate_of_return: ""
+annualized_rate_of_return: "Annualized rate of return is the equivalent ROI scaled to one year."

-hit_fail: ""
+hit_fail: "Hit fail states whether a transaction is successful or not, hit meaning it is successful and fail meaning it is not."

 episode_quoted_asset: "The episode quoted asset node keeps track of the evolution of variables related to the quoted asset throughout the episode."